Maryborough City Hall

 The auditorium features a semi-circular barrel-vault ceiling.
 Elaborate classical detail adorns the stage, columns and the proscenium and features Maryborough’s city emblem – the Crimson Bottlebrush.
 The Hall was restored and refurbished in early 1990.

-Call in to the Visitor Information Centre at City Hall, enjoy a free daily guided heritage walking tour or see the firing of the time cannon each Thursday on the City Hall Green.
+Call in to the Visitor Information Centre at City Hall, enjoy a daily guided heritage walking tour or see the firing of the time cannon each Thursday on the City Hall Green.
+Bookings for the walking tour can be made by calling, emailing or visiting the Maryborough Visitor Information Centre.